I Think My Dissertation Topic Just Changed

 Problem Statement

 First-generation college students from working-class and low-income backgrounds face persistent disparities in persistence, belonging, and degree completion relative to their more economically advantaged peers.
 While financial and academic barriers have received significant attention in the literature, the psychosocial dimensions of social class mobility through higher education remain underexplored.
-Students navigating class mobility frequently experience disruptions to identity, social capital deficits, cultural displacement, and internalized shame that extend well beyond the college years.
+Students navigating class mobility frequently experience disruptions to identity, social capital deficits, cultural displacement, and internalized insecurities that extend well beyond the college years.
 Institutional support systems across both community colleges and four-year universities have been designed primarily around academic and financial needs, with limited attention to the identity-level experience of crossing class lines.
 This gap in research and institutional practice represents a significant equity concern, particularly given higher education's role as the primary pathway to upward social mobility in the United States.

 Purpose Statement